dcos/dcos-docs/1.8/usage/managing-services/expose-service.md

 DC/OS agent nodes can be designated as [public](/docs/1.8/overview/concepts/#public) or [private](/docs/1.8/overview/concepts/#private) during [installation](/docs/1.8/administration/installing/).
 Public agent nodes provide access from outside of the cluster via infrastructure networking to your DC/OS services.
 By default, services are launched on private agent nodes and are not accessible from outside the cluster.

 To launch a service on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified and configure an edge load balancer and service discovery mechanism.
-This example

 **Prerequisite:**